EricPalo/ESRIapp/README.md

 ## Data Sources
-1. Vancouver Open Data Catalog
+* Vancouver Open Data Catalog
-⋅⋅⋅LiDAR 2013
+  * LiDAR 2013
-⋅⋅⋅Building footprints
+  * Building footprints

 ## Limitations
 During the building vectorization it was not possible to refine buildings into individual features, given the time constraints.
 As a result, the features derived from the .las files are in groups based on buildings that are within three meters of one another – according to the classified .las file.
 This effects the output of the rooftop area